hg-mirrors/pypy_extradoc/blog/draft/2020-03-15-leysin-sprint-report.rst

 There were a few of us participating in a PyPy sprint for the first time and a few familiar faces who had attended many sprints.
-Many different Python implementations were represented including PyPy, GraalPython_, and RustPython_.
+Many different projects were represented including PyPy, HPy_, GraalPython_, Heptapod_, and rust-cpython_.
 The atmosphere was relaxed and welcoming, so if you're thinking of attending the next one -- please do!

 Topics worked on:

 HPy
 ---

+HPy is a new project to design and implement a better API for extending Python in C. If you're unfamiliar with it you can read more about it at HPy_.

 A lot of attention was devoted to the Big HPy Design Discussion which took up two full mornings.
 So much was decided that this will likely